This post was originally published in May 2019 and has been updated for relevance and clarity.

 It’s no wonder that keeping up with new marketing techniques was high on the list of challenges for marketers in 2021.
 The world was changing at a faster clip than we wanted or were used to, and we were trying to keep up with everything getting thrown at us.
 Luckily, marketers are used to evolving with the times and should find comfort in knowing that some of the tried-and-true methods of staying up to date with techniques are still applicable now.

 - Seek out new types of content: The marketing tactic mix is always growing, so find the channels that best fit your style of learning.
 Not everyone loves a blog feed of educational articles but may get value out of a podcast or video series.
+With audio and video content continuing to grow along with social communities that allow you to learn from your network, there truly is something out there for every style of learning.

 2. Keeping Up with the Competition